TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/03_lesson/lesson.md

 ### 3. Lab

-* Given a shuffled deck list, students will create a program that plays the game 'War' with the user.
+* Students will create a basic calculator.

 ### 4. Debrief